connectomicslab/connectomemapper3/paper/paper.md

   tractograms and connectivity matrices, are saved into their respective anat/, dwi/, and func/ folder, and which contains sub-\textless subject\_label\textgreater\_log.txt. a log file that summarizes output execution.
-All intermediate outputs generated by Nipype interfaces can be found in their respective {\textless pipeline\_name\textgreater/ \textless stage\_name\textgreater/ \textless interface\_name\textgreater} folders, which contains among others execution report in the {\textless interface\_name\textgreater} folder and the pipeline execution graph in the {\textless
+All intermediate outputs generated by nipype interfaces can be found in their respective {\textless pipeline\_name\textgreater/ \textless stage\_name\textgreater/ \textless interface\_name\textgreater} folders, which contains among others execution report in the {\textless interface\_name\textgreater} folder and the pipeline execution graph in the {\textless